jklm264/My-Forensics-Notes/Apple_Forensics/mac/README.md

 - [Jonathan Levin's Mac Internals Book](MacInternals.md)
 - [Clipboard Hacking Notes](Clipboard.md)
 - [BlackBag Spotlight and Keychain Deep Dive 3/26/20](BlackBag_SpotlightAndKeychain.md)
+  - Metadata 'item-use count' is a thing.
+In spotlight you can find deleted files, successful searches, and more.
+These can be found in `/Volumes/*/Spotlight-V100` compressed.
+The common security services manager Keychain can be found at `/Library/Keychains` with the SystemKey (when needing system access).
 - [BlackBag New Catalina Artifacts 4/9/20](BlackBag_CatalinaArtifacts.md)
+  - There are many new artifacts that have just been added to Catalina version.
+First, the changes made were that all 32-bit app support was dropped, there is stricter code signing requirements, and there are now seperated System and Data Volume Groups.
+The new features include APFS containers as well as pooled storage, the idea of Firmlinks, relocated items directory, sidecar (and it's [meta]data), and less informational unified logs.
 - [BlackBag iCloud File Sharing 4/30/20](BlackBag_iCloudFS_sharing.md)
+  - iCloud locations are in `MobileDocumets/`and access to this data can be used for a variety of purposes.

 ## Tools